whistlegraph/aesthetic-computer/README.txt

   - [🎇] See `sotce-net.mjs`

 *** devcontainer stuff ***
-  - [] Make it so that the devcontainer can be run just in a terminal. using the devcontainer cli from npm.
   - [] Somehow automate the environment variable download / just ask for the password on the CLI to retrieve it on the first run or actually put that devcontainer.env inside the vault repo hmm...
+  + Done
+  - [x] Make it so that the devcontainer can be run just in a terminal. using the devcontainer cli from npm.

 *** vercel ***
   - [-] Remove vercel dependency / switch to a netlify function.